Maryland Route 237

 Maryland Route 237 (MD 237) is a state highway in the U.S. state of Maryland.
-Known as Chancellors Run Road, the route runs 2.95 mi from MD 246 near Lexington Park north to MD 235 in California.
+Known as Chancellors Run Road, the route runs 2.95 mi from MD 246 near Lexington Park north to MD 235 in California in St. Mary's County.
 MD 237, which was designated in the mid-1980s, bypasses the center of Lexington Park through the suburban area surrounding Naval Air Station Patuxent River (NAS Patuxent River).
 The state highway was expanded to a four-lane divided highway between 2008 and 2010 in response to increased activity at the military base.

 Route description

 MD 237 begins west of Lexington Park at an intersection with MD 246 (Great Mills Road), which heads east to NAS Patuxent River, north of Great Mills High School.
 The state highway heads north as a four-lane road with a center left-turn lane between residential subdivisions.
 At Pegg Road, MD 237 becomes a four-lane divided highway.
 The state highway crosses Jarboesville Run in a forested area before continuing between residential subdivisions.
 MD 237 passes east of Chancellors Run Regional Park and crosses the Three Notch Trail before reaching its northern terminus at MD 235 (Three Notch Road) in California.